jiajiagao1231/electrooptical-materials/README.md

 ### Step-by-Step Guide

 1. **Activate DFT-Turbomole**
-    - After dragging `DFT-Turbomole` to the windown, double-click on `DFT-Turbomole` to activate it.
+    - After dragging `DFT-Turbomole` to the center window, double-click on `DFT-Turbomole` to activate it.

 2. **Configure Parameters**
-    - Click on the Wano icon to display the parameters (refer to Figure 7).
+    - Click on the Wano icon to display the parameters (refer to Figure 2).

     ### Title Configuration
-    - Click on the title box (labeled as 1 in Figure 7).
+    - Click on the title box and name it (labeled as 1 in Figure 2).
-    - Select `${file}` (labeled as 2 in Figure 7).

     ### Structure File Setup
+    - Click on the box next to "structure file type" under the "molecular structure" section (labeled as 2 in Figure 2).
+Default is xyz.
-    - Click on the box next to "structure file" under the "molecular structure" section (labeled as 3 in Figure 7).
+    - Click on the box next to "structure file" under the "molecular structure" section (labeled as 3 in Figure 2).
+Choose and upload the xyz file, or manually enter the file path.
-    - Fill in the box with the path: `AdvancedForEach/${file_ITER}/UnpackMol/outputs/Mol_geom.xyz` (as shown in Figure 7, labeled as 4). (type a few letters of AdvancedForEach, then select this expresion among the list)

 3. **Select Additional Parameters**
     - Configure the rest of the parameters under the following sections: